reticent-roklimber/atlas/README.md

 #### 4. Security & VPN

-I'm storing all secrets using GitHub secrets, and I manually inject these in as needed during build and deployment.
-I'm not using Terraform or anything fancy.
-Just bash scripts.
+I'm storing all secrets using GitHub secrets, and I manually inject these in as needed during build and deployment using bash scripts.
 To protect the provisioned VM, everything is behind a Wireguard VPN via [Tailscale](https://tailscale.com/kb/1151/what-is-tailscale/).
 This means no public ports are open on the VM except 80 (HTTP) and 443 (HTTPS).
 I've also rebased the git history of the repo to remove all keys & secrets.

 If I have done something stupid, please tell me so I can fix it.